 I haven’t followed any trainings on working with different cultural mindsets yet, but I did follow some several other courses at Exellys.
 I already took an Agile training, which focuses on project management, the Prince2 training and several trainings that focus on communication, such as ‘Effective communication & team collaboration with Insights’.

 I really benefitted from those extra communications trainings, both at work but even more so in my personal environment.
 So it’s nice that Exellys kind of makes me a better person in all aspects of my life.
 In the future, I’m definitely going to take a sales orientated training.
 I want to elaborate my sales skills because I have to present and sell my projects to clients all the time, and even more in the future, so I’d like to become better at it.

 Exciting times ahead!
 Do you have any last words for students who want to find a first job that excites them from day one?

 I would advise future-graduates to go out and talk to as many people as possible and go to as many interviews as possible.
 That’s the only way to find out what really drives you, and what doesn’t.
 It’s just not enough to scroll on a company’s website, you really have to talk to the people behind the screen you’re staring at in order to feel if there is a connection.

 Thanks for the chat Casper!

 Has Casper’s story sparked your interest?
-Did you recently graduate or do you have no more than 3 years of working experience?
+Did you recently graduate or do you already have some years of working experience?
 Exellys is always on the lookout for young and ambitious tech talent, so let’s talk!
-Visit our brand-new website or directly go to our job page.
+Visit our website or directly go to our job page.
 And who knows what’s next.
-You might even find yourself on a plane to Dubai one day.Tags: banking , career , exellyst , job hunt
+You might even find yourself on a plane to Dubai one day.Tags: career , exellyst , exellyst story , job hunt